One Simple Shift To Get Your Kids To Do Those Chores

 Don’t forget to teach your kids how to be thankful.
 Begin by thanking them regularly.
 They will notice and want to behave in ways that get them more praise!

 When we teach our kids how to be successful, and praise them when they do well, they are going to build self confidence and be able to do more jobs competently.
+We are equipping them to have an important life skill – one that will serve them and their future family well.

 What do you do with your kids to encourage them to learn new tasks?
 Tell us in the comments!